Saša Jelovac

-Saša Jelovac (Caшa Jeлoвaц; born 14 January 1981) is a Serbian professional football forward.
+Saša Jelovac (Caшa Jeлoвaц; born 14 January 1981) is a Serbian retired football forward.

 Club career

 Jelovac previously played for FK Zemun in the First League of FR Yugoslavia Then he moved to Macedonia where he played in the First League sides FK Sileks in 2002–03, and FK Belasica in 2003–04 and FK Shkendija in 2004–05.

 Jelovac moved to Greece in 2005, and has played for several second and third division clubs, including Paniliakos F.C., Trikala F.C., Olympiakos Volos F.C., Panetolikos F.C. and Makedonikos F.C.
 He was released by Makedonikos in 2009, and joined third division rivals Fokikos F.C. in February 2010.

 In 2012, he played with Brantford Galaxy in the Canadian Soccer League, and returned for the 2018 season.